 Your family has decided that they want to get a dog.
 This is a very exciting time but it is important to consider several things before you proceed.
 Dogs are an additional member of your family and need to be included in your life.
 If your lifestyle is busy and you do not have the time to devote to a dog, then it is important to realise this and discuss this fact with your family members.
 Here are some other things that you should consider:

 Choose the Right Breed for Your Lifestyle

 If you are not very active you should not choose a dog that needs a massive amount of exercise.
 Herding dogs such as Border Collies, Shetland Sheepdogs and Kelpies are highly intelligent and need a lot of play and exercise.
-Since they are herding dogs, if they are not exercised enough they will get bored and may even try to herd your children around your house!
+Since they are herding dogs, if they are not exercised enough they will easily get bored and may even try to herd your children around your house!
 Equally, owning a sighthound breed such as a greyhound or whippet may not be the best choice for families with children who may be inclined to leave the door open – sighthounds are notorious for running after small animals when they get them in their sights.
 This is not ideal if you live next to busy roads.

 Select a Dog that is the Right Size for Your Home

 If you live in a small apartment, a large breed dog (Saint Bernard, Great Dane, Mastiff) may not be right for you.
 There are plenty of smaller and medium-sized dogs that are suitable for smaller spaces and are extremely family-friendly.
 Golden Retrievers, Labrador Retrievers, Terriers, Poodles, German Shepherds, Spaniels and Collies all make an ideal family pet.
 It just depends on which type of dog you prefer.
 Take note though that some of these breeds (namely the Shepherds and Collies) require decent-sized backyards and lots of exercise.

 Will Your Family Commit to Caring for Your new Dog?